To Bogotá, Colombia: A Love Letter

 I don’t know why I love you,

-You can be so grumpy in the mornings,
+You can be so grumpy in the morning,

 When all you do is rain.